Edible plant · leafy greens

 Care notes

-A warm-season spinach alternative for hydroponic systems during summer when true spinach won't grow.
+A warm-season spinach alternative for hydroponic systems through summer, when true spinach won't grow.
 EC 1.5-2.5 mS/cm. pH 6.0-7.5.
-Temperature: 2032°C (warm-season; frost kills the plant, but it thrives in heat that destroys lettuce and spinach).
-Moderate to high light (DLI 14-22 mol/m2/day).
+Temperature: 1832°C (warm-season; frost kills the plant, but it thrives in heat that ruins lettuce and spinach).
+Moderate to high light (DLI 16-25 mol/m2/day).
 DWC, media beds, or containers.
-Seed germination is slow and irregular (soak seeds in warm water for 24 hours before planting to improve germination).
+Seed germination is slow and irregular, so soak seeds in warm water for 24 hours before sowing.
 From seed to first harvest: 7-9 weeks (slow to establish).
-Once established, the plant produces continuously for months, growing larger and more productive over time.
-Harvest by picking individual leaves and tender stem tips (the stems are also edible when young).
-The leaves are slightly thicker and more succulent than true spinach; use them the same way (raw in salads when young, cooked as a spinach substitute in any recipe).
-The mild, slightly salty flavor is pleasant.
-For aquaponics systems that run through hot summers, New Zealand spinach fills the leafy-green production gap that exists when lettuce and true spinach bolt.
+Once going, the plant produces continuously for months, getting larger and more productive over time.
+Harvest by picking individual leaves and tender stem tips, which are also edible when young.
+The leaves are thicker and more succulent than true spinach; use them the same way, raw in salads when young or cooked as a spinach substitute.
+The flavour is mild and faintly salty.
+For aquaponics systems running through hot summers, New Zealand spinach fills the leafy-green gap left when lettuce and true spinach bolt.

 Further reading